-Yes, your registration certificate (also known as the V5C or logbook) is not essential when you scrap a car.
-However, it helps if you can try to find it as it can make things easier.
-If you don’t have your registration certificate, you’ll be asked to provide personal ID instead.
+Yes, your registration certificate, also known as the V5C or logbook, is not essential when you scrap a car.
+However, it helps if you can find it, as it can make things easier.
+If you don’t have your registration certificate, you’ll be asked to provide alternative ID.

-You’ll be sent a letter confirming you’re no longer the registered keeper of the car, and a refund cheque for any full months left on your vehicle tax – if you pay by Direct Debit, it’ll be cancelled automatically.
+After you do this, you’ll be sent a letter confirming you’re no longer the registered keeper of the car, and a refund cheque for any full months left on your vehicle tax.

 The value of your scrap car can depend on many factors, including the global demand for scrap metal, as well as the make and model, age, weight, condition, and even the location of your car.
 Plus, whether there are any reusable parts on your vehicle.
 So, each scrap car price will vary.